The Texas Education Agency (TEA) offers three

 have occurred not more than one year prior to the date that TEA receives the complaint.
 The complainant must describe, in detail, each act that is

 an alleged violation of special education requirements in the IDEA, TEC, and/or

-TAC, including when the act occurred and any other events that are relevant to
+TAC, including when the act occurred and any other events relevant to

 what documents would be helpful for TEA to review.
-Finally, you must provide a
+Finally, the complaint must include a

 proposal for resolution of the allegation or to the problem.

 TEA cannot use the special education complaints to

 issues or assignments,

 You may address these types of issues to campus or district-level